n9Mtq4/JInterpreter/README.md

  - A Boolean, true or false ex: false
  - A String, text surrounded by quotes ex: "Hello World"
  - Another variable, variable name surrounded with { and } ex: {frm}
+ - null (note: only works with setfields and invoking. not constructors)

 ###Setting a variable
 ```